Wonderful subgroups of reductive groups and spherical systems: From the spherical system to the wonderful subgroup

-We maintain the assumptions of the previous section.
-We know that $\Lie\, Q^u_-/\Lie\,H^u$ is a spherical $L$-module.
-The following proposition follows from the results of \cite{Lo07}. \begin{proposition}[\cite{Lo07}] The spherical system $\s$ uniquely determines the structure of $\Lie\, Q^u_-/\Lie\,H^u$ as an $L$-module. \end{proposition} However, there is no known direct technique to compute of $\Lie\,Q^u_-/\Lie\,H^u$ from $\s$ unless one uses case-by-case considerations, for example based on the list of affine smooth spherical varieties of \cite{KVS06}.
+However, there is no known direct technique to compute the $L$-module structure of $\Lie\,Q^u_-/\Lie\,H^u$ from $\s$ unless one uses case-by-case considerations, for example based on the list of affine smooth spherical varieties of \cite{KVS06}.